 Students may also be exempt from the math and writing sections of THEA by earning a grade of "B" or higher in one of the following related courses:

-- Writing-English Composition and Rhetoric, English Composition and Literature - Mathematics-College Mathematics, College Algebra, Plane Trigonometry
+- Writing-English Composition and Rhetoric, English Composition and Literature, or a 2000 level Literature course (English Delivery). - Mathematics-College Mathematics, College Algebra, Plane Trigonometry

 There are no exemptions from the reading portion of the THEA.